getnamingo/registry/README.md

 ## Documentation

-Our documentation provides comprehensive guidance on installation, configuration, and initial operation, ensuring you have all the information you need to successfully manage your domain registry.

 ### Installation

 **Minimum requirement:** a fresh VPS or virtual machine running Ubuntu 22.04/24.04/26.04, Debian 12/13, or FreeBSD 15.1, with at least 1 CPU core, 2 GB RAM, and 10 GB of disk space.